singlerider/lorenzotherobot/README.md

     '!llama' 'usage' - shows everything the 'llama suite' can do - see below for more detailed instructions '!weather'* [zip_code] - shows current weather and forecast for any US zip code '!specs'
-    '!treats'* ['add'/'remove'] ['username'] [amount] - allows mod to decide how many treats a user either gets added to them or removed
+    '!treats'* ['add'/'remove'/'set'] ['username'] [amount] - allows mod to decide how many treats a user either gets added to them or removed
     '!help'
+    '!shots'* ['add'/'remove'/'set'] [amount] - allows mod to keep track of how many shots a streamer has remaining

 Adding your own commands
 ========================